About the Fund

 The Fund is subject to stringent statutory law designed to protect the beneficiaries of the Fund.
 Under this body of law and under the various agreements, the Fund is mandated to submit its books to audit by certified public accountants annually and report its findings to the participants.
 Copies of the Fund’s annual reports are reviewed by the Association of Municipal Employees and the County of Suffolk.
 All of the benefits provided by the Fund are self-insured and, as a result, the Fund maintains benefit accounts at various banks and investments in other institutions.

-The Fund is governed by a joint Labor-Management Board of Trustees comprised of eight members, four of whom are designated by the Union, and four of whom are designated by the County, according to the Agreement and Declaration of Trust by which the Funds were created and amended.
+The Fund is governed by a Labor Board of Trustees comprised of five members whom are designated by the Union, according to the Agreement and Declaration of Trust by which the Funds were created and amended.

 The Board of Trustees employs personnel who are responsible for the daily functioning and operation of the Fund, foremost of which is the processing of claims.
 The Fund Administrator is officially designated as agent for service of legal process on the Fund.

 All decisions of the administrator and the staff are subject to appeal in writing to the Board of Trustees.